Applications for Fall 2021

 - Only first time in college applicants are eligible.
 This means that at the time of application, the applicant has not earned any college credit except for dual enrollment.

-- The minimum preferred GPA is a 3.7 (weighted or unweighted).
-If GPA is 3.7 or above, then the applicant must satisfy the MDC College Ready Standardized Test Scores described below in order to meet eligibility criteria.
-Multiple test scores may be submitted from the ACT, SAT, and PERT to satisfy this requirement.
+- The minimum preferred GPA is a 3.5 (weighted or unweighted) and applicant must satisfy the Minimum Standardized Test Scores described below in order to meet eligibility criteria.
+Multiple test scores may be submitted from the ACT, SAT, and ACCUPLACER Next-Generation (NG) to satisfy this requirement.
 The admissions committee will superscore, which means they will consider the highest score achieved in each test.

 - ACT: Reading 19, Math 19, English 17